mauricioaznar/nestjs-inopack-graphql/README.md

     * cash sales
     * if withdrawl account is client, then order sale id != null and transfer receipts length > 0 has to be
     * if payment account is provider, then expense id != null and transfer receipts length > 0 has to be
+  * accounts (dont delete account when it has order sales or expenses or transfers)
   * expenses  (delete)

 * functionality